Probate Q&A Series

 Responding to a Partition Complaint

-After service of the complaint, defendants should act quickly:
+After service of the petition, respondents should act quickly:

-• File a Timely Answer: Respond within 30 days.
+• File a Timely Answer: Respond within the applicable time after service.
 Raise any defenses, such as lack of jurisdiction or improper service.

-• Assert Counterclaims: Ask the court to order partition in kind if you believe physical division is fair.
+• Assert Your Position on Partition: Ask for partition in kind if you believe physical division is fair, or oppose a sale if the statutory standard is not met.

 • Join Settlement Talks: Participate in mediation or private settlement discussions to avoid the cost and delay of court.